 As unheralded Preds score, Jonathan Toews, Patrick Kane struggle

-Whether it was frustration or desperation, it looked like Patrick Kane picked an odd time to lose his cool Saturday night.
+Whether it was out of frustration or desperation, it looked like Patrick Kane picked an odd time to lose his cool Saturday night.

-In the aftermath of a scrum in front of the Blackhawks’ net with 1:27 left in the second period, Kane cross-checked Predators’ forward Harry Zolnierczyk for an obvious penalty that robbed the Hawks of precious time they needed.
+In the aftermath of a scrum in front of the Blackhawks’ net with 1:27 left in the second period, Kane cross-checked Predators forward Harry Zolnierczyk for an obvious penalty that robbed the Hawks of precious time they needed.

 “I was just trying to protect myself — get my stick up.
 I didn’t mean to cross-check him,” Kane said.
 “I’m not really sure if I even did, or what happened.
 I guess I connected.
 It’s going to be a two-minute penalty every time.
 Not really frustration.
 You know they’re going to come at you, so I was just trying to protect myself.”

-Inadvertent or not, the defending Hart Trophy winner getting tough with a player nobody in the United Center crowd knew existed until Saturday night pretty much illustrated the Hawks’ unfamiliar plight after a 5-0 loss to the Predators put them in a 2-0 hole in their first-round series.
-The Predators unheralded players are making a difference.
+Inadvertent or not, the defending Hart Trophy winner’s getting tough with a player nobody in the United Center crowd knew existed until Saturday night pretty much illustrated the Hawks’ unfamiliar plight after a 5-0 loss to the Predators put them in a 2-0 hole in their first-round series.
+The Preds’ unheralded players are making a difference.
 The Hawks’ stars are not.

-To wit: Zolnierczyk, defenseman Ryan Ellis and forwards Colton Sissons and Kevin Fiala, who came into Game 2 with zero career playoff goals, combined for four against the Hawks in Game 2.
+To wit: Zolnierczyk, defenseman Ryan Ellis and forwards Colton Sissons and Kevin Fiala, who came into Game 2 with zero career playoff goals, combined for four against the Hawks in the game.
 Kane and Jonathan Toews, who have a combined 88 playoff goals, scored none.
 Again.

-Toews and Kane weren’t the only culprits in Game 2 — this was another top-to-bottom failure, with only Corey Crawford absolved.
+Toews and Kane weren’t the only culprits in Game 2.
+This was another top-to-bottom failure, with only Corey Crawford absolved.
 But it starts at the top, and on the ice it’s Kane and Toews who are charged with making a difference when times are tough.

-“We’ve got to make some adjustments — down 2-0,” Kane said.
+“We’ve got to make some adjustments, down 2-0,” Kane said.
 “I haven’t scored a goal in two games — not acceptable.
-As an offensive guy, you pride yourself in that.
-I’ve got to be better personally.”
+As an offensive guy, you pride yourself on that.
+I’ve got to be better.”

-And their inability to make an impact when the Hawks need them most is adding up.
-Toews has not scored a goal in his last 11 playoff games and only once in 15 postseason games since the Hawks beat Anaheim in the Western Conference Final in 2015.
-Kane has scored one goal in his last nine playoff games and only two in his last 15 games since that Anaheim series.
+Their inability to make an impact when the Hawks need them most is adding up.
+Toews has not scored a goal in his last 11 playoff games and only once in 15 postseason games since the Hawks beat the Ducks in the Western Conference final in 2015.
+Kane has scored one goal in his last nine playoff games and only two in his last 15.

-To their credit, Kane and Toews took the heat after a dismal team performance put the Hawks in an usual bind.
-Both were front-and-center after the game, answering the difficult questions directly and without a hint of frustration.

-That might be the Hawks’ best hope at this point — players like Kane and Toews are cool customers who won’t be suffocated by the pressure of the moment or the difficulty of the task ahead.
+To their credit, Kane and Toews took the heat after a dismal team performance put the Hawks in an unusual bind.
+They were front and center, answering the difficult questions directly and without a hint of frustration.
+That might be the Hawks’ best hope at this point.
+Players like Kane and Toews are cool customers who won’t be suffocated by the pressure of the moment or the difficulty of the task ahead.
 If everyone else follows their lead, there’s always a chance.

-Toews, who had five shots on goal and had one shot hit the post when the Hawks were down 2-0, knows the pressure is on him.
 “For sure.
 It always is,” he said.
-“But I think everyone in this room will take it upon themselves to try to make a difference and try to get our team going with the first goal of the series.”
+“But everyone in this room will take it upon themselves to try to make a difference and try to get our team going.”

 So now what?
 Toews will do the only thing he can do at this point — stay positive and keep playing hard.